-Vital Essentials Raw Frozen Dog Food receives the Advisor’s top rating of 5 stars.
+Vital Essentials frozen raw dog food receives the Advisor’s top rating of 5 stars.

-The Vital Essentials raw frozen products are available in pet patties, mini pet patties and (some) as nibblets.
+The Vital Essentials raw frozen products are available in pet patties, mini pet patties, chubs and some are available as nibblets.

 The following is a list of recipes available at the time of this review.